Who is Octopus on The Masked Singer?

 Is Octopus Ashley Roberts?

-The ocean-dweller seems to have an American accent and we had been informed there’s a hyperlink to a “cat walk”.
+The ocean-dweller seems to have an American accent and we have been instructed there’s a hyperlink to a “cat walk”.

-Whereas some thought this was clearly a reference to a mannequin, others are satisfied it’s a nod to a former member of woman group The Pussycat Dolls.
+Whereas some thought this was clearly a reference to a mannequin, others are satisfied it’s a nod to a former member of lady group The Pussycat Dolls.

-The cute and Disney-like Octopus then revealed she does “weight training”, a typical technique of preserving in form for fashions.
+The cute and Disney-like Octopus then revealed she does “weight training”, a typical technique of retaining in form for fashions.

-However eagle-eyed viewers thought this was truly a play on phrases and referred to Ashley’s position in Waitress, the musical.
+However eagle-eyed viewers thought this was really a play on phrases and referred to Ashley’s position in Waitress, the musical.

-If that wasn’t sufficient, an image did the rounds on Twitter exhibiting Ashley in an attractive mermaid costume – a direct hyperlink to the music she sang.
+If that wasn’t sufficient, an image did the rounds on Twitter exhibiting Ashley in a ravishing mermaid costume – a direct hyperlink to the tune she sang.

 Is Octopus Courtney Act?